cvxgrp/cvxpygen/README.md

 print('Objective function value:', val)
 ```

-The argument 'updated_params' specifies which user-defined parameter values are new.
+The argument `updated_params` specifies which user-defined parameter values are new.
 If the argument is omitted, all parameter values are assumed to be new.
 If only a subset of the user-defined parameters have new values, use this argument to speed up the solver.
 Most solver settings can be specified as keyword arguments like without code generation.